ren-e/vmd/README.md

 This will automatically spawn a new screen session to interact with the guest.

 Multiple disks can be attached by repeating the -d flag.

+The -l flag can be used to specify the linklocal address.